Champ Clark: Later career

 Clark's speakership was notable for his skill from 1910 to 1914 in maintaining party unity to block William Howard Taft's legislation and then pass Wilson's.
 Clark split the party in 1917 and 1918, when he opposed Wilson's decision to bring the United States into World War I.

 In addition, Clark opposed the Federal Reserve Act, which concentrated financial power in the hands of eastern banks (mostly centered in New York City).
 Clark's opposition to the Federal Reserve Act is said to be the reason that Missouri is the only state granted two Federal Reserve Banks (one in St. Louis and one in Kansas City).

-Clark was defeated in the Republican landslide of 1920 and died shortly thereafter in his home in Washington, DC.
+Clark was defeated in the Republican landslide of 1920 and died shortly thereafter in his home in Washington, D.C.

 Champ Clark is the namesake of the small community of Champ, Audrain County, Missouri.
 The former Clark National Forest likewise was named after him.

 Personal life

 Clark married Genevieve Bennett Clark on December 14, 1881.
 Together, they had two children, Joel Bennett Clark and Genevieve Clark Thomson.
-Bennet served as a United States senator from Missouri from 1933 to 1945.
+Bennett served as a United States senator from Missouri from 1933 to 1945.
 Genevieve was a suffragette and a candidate for the House of Representatives for Louisiana.

 He was an adherent of the Disciples of Christ.